AnhQuoc533/AnhQuoc533/README.md

 # 👋 &nbsp;HI, I'M QUOC
 I am a full-time student at Northern Virginia Community College.
 My major is Computer Science, and I aim to specialize in Artificial Intelligence.

-I am proficient at Python programming and have had several projects made with Python.
+I am proficient in Python programming and have had several projects made with Python.
 I also learned about numerous fundamental machine-learning algorithms, and began to study Python at an advanced level.

 My lifetime goal is to land a dream job as a machine learning engineer and pursue a research career that will greatly contribute to the advancement of AI in the near future.